RingLeaderSolutions/tp-api/docs/Azure-DevOps-Pipelines.md

 - ![Step 6](.attachments/img-create-pipeline/step-6.png "")

 ### Step 6A: If creating a service pipeline, create the necessary build variables
+These are documented in the generic `azure-pipelines.yml` file.
 - ![Step 6a](.attachments/img-create-pipeline/step-6a.png "")

 ### Step 6B: If creating a service pipeline, add the triggers manually